Have you played this Valletta-themed game?

-On the 28 day of March 1566, Grand Master Jean de Parisot Valette laid the foundation stone of new capital city - Valletta, in what later became the Our Lady of Victories Church.
+On March 28, 1566, Grand Master Jean de Parisot Valette laid the foundation stone of new capital city - Valletta, in what later became the Our Lady of Victories Church.
 Now, 456 years on, you too can defend the city walls from invasion and claim victory in this triumphant game, available at Lottoland.

 Valletta Megaways is an intense slot game that depicts an epic battle that unfolds in the Grand Harbour, with symbols featuring knights, cannons, swords and shields.
 History buffs, and slot lovers looking for a cinematic experience, will enjoy its dramatic soundtrack and design, which incorporates the sound of cannon fire, swooping arrows, and many special features to help you land a win.